• Home

 Over 70% Heterozygous

 For over 30 years Eph's lines have been bred to optimize the classic golden retriever as a hunting partner.
-This includes; scenting ability, love of the water, cold-hardiness, athleticism, the desire to find game.
-The owner's job is to bring out the dog's natural ability, hone it, and make it applicable to the kind of hunting the dog's intended to do.
+This includes; scenting ability, love of the water, cold-hardiness, athleticism, the desire to find upland game.
+The owner's job is to bring out the dog's natural ability, hone it, and make it applicable to the kind of hunting the dog's bred to do.
 If your looking to add athletic, nimble, very focused, excellent water attitude and 32 years of gun dog breeding you found the right stud.

 Traits